Amp63/pyre/README.md

 ## Features
 - All code block types
 - All code item types
-- Direct sending to DF via recode
+- Direct sending to DF via recode or codeclient
 - Automatic type conversion (int to num, str to text)
 - Name checking ("did you mean ___?" for close matches)
 - Default tag values